Green People is proud to be in partnership with the Marine Conservation Society, the UK charity for the protection of our seas, shores and wildlife.

 MCS campaigns for clean seas and beaches, sustainable fisheries, and the protection of marine life.
 MCS raises awareness of the many threats that face our seas and inspires individual, industry and government action to protect the marine environment.

-Speaking of Green People's partnership, Katharine Sharp, MCS Corporate Fundraiser, stated:
+Speaking of Green People's partnership, Anne Weinhold, Corporate Partnerships Manager at the Marine Conservation Society, stated:

 Alongside this donation Green People continues to avoid the use of chemicals that have been found to cause harm to the marine environment even at very low levels.

 MCS explain that, "As people become more aware of the damage the sun can do to unprotected skin more and more of us are buying sunscreens to ensure a safe tan.
 However we rarely consider the problems the lotions can do when they come into contact with marine wildlife and habitats”.

 Charlotte Vøhtz, founder of Green People, says, “It is estimated that 10,000 tons of UV filters are produced annually.
 On average about 25% of the sunscreen ingredients applied to skin are released in the water over the course of a 20 min submersion.